 Since 2006, the population of bees has declined considerably (source).
 Pesticides, disease, parasites, and poor weather due to global warming have played a major role in this worrying decline.

-Why are bees going extinct?
+Why are bees endangered?

 Bees are going extinct mainly because of two reasons: pesticides and parasites.